BumpConductor/OpenBUMPS/Readme.md

 - Nginx proxy servering static resources and routing REST requests to Flask
 - Google Polymer Front-end

+Currently the polymer frontend is started.
+Temporarily it can be server with built in polymer serve command.
+I have set up a free mongoDB database online

+Nginx - to do
+Flask REST server - to do
+MongoDB - server set-up

 ## Data Model <a id="data-model"></a>